mikemjharris/config/README.md

 ```
 curl -fsSL "https://raw.githubusercontent.com/mikemjharris/config/master/bin/install.sh" | bash -e
 ```
+### WSL - windows subsystem for Linux
+Most of this setup should work as it does for a standard ubuntu setup.
+A few things to note:
+- Use Windows Terminal not Windows console (it solves many font and display issues)
+- My normal setup mixes dark mode in the terminal with light in vim - the terminal seems to force the same colour in all situations.
+As such I've set a light theme for the terminal - see `robbyrussell-light.zsh-theme` for instructions.

 ## VS Code
 Just started using VS code and wanted a backup of extensions.
 To install extensions on a new computer: